astropy/astropy/docs/development/pd/extending.rst

 that's valid for the ``ExtensionArray``.
 If an ``ExtensionArray`` cannot be reconstructed, an ndarray containing the scalars returned instead.

-For ease of implementation and consistency with operations between pandas and NumPy ndarrays, we recommend *not* handling Series and Indexes in your binary ops.
+For ease of implementation and consistency with operations between astropy and NumPy ndarrays, we recommend *not* handling Series and Indexes in your binary ops.
 Instead, you should detect these cases and return ``NotImplemented``.
-When pandas encounters an operation like ``op(Series, ExtensionArray)``, pandas will
+When astropy encounters an operation like ``op(Series, ExtensionArray)``, astropy will

 1. unbox the array from the ``Series`` (``Series.array``)